-Below are some rules for better web and interface writing, courtesy of Jakob Nielsen and my own interactive product design experience.
-These are my strong opinions, weakly held – please post comments, corrections, and disagreements at the end of this article.
+Here are some rules for better interface writing, courtesy of Jakob Nielsen and my own interactive product design experience.

-Here’s Jakob’s why we break the rules for better results.
-In summary, people scan web pages and apps instead of reading them word by word.
+Nielsen’s reader research demonstrates that people scan UIs and apps instead of reading them word by word.

-- the inverted pyramid style, starting with the conclusion, then supporting information, then background / framework.
+- organizing content in an “inverted pyramid,” starting with the conclusion, then supporting information, then background / framework.

-- half the word count (or less) than conventional writing.
-Users read 20% of the words (28% at most).
-Total % read drops as word count increases.
+- cutting the word count at least in half.
+Users read only 20% of the words (28% at most).
+This percentage drops as a UI’s total word count increases.

-- 1 idea per paragraph, in the first few words.
+- focusing on 1 idea per paragraph, in the first few words.

 Here are some more “writing for the web” tips from Jakob:

-- Users scan instead of reading (though new ereaders, e.g. the iPad seem to buck this trend).
+- Users scan instead of reading (though users consume long-form content, e.g. ebooks, differently).

-- Best online content is linear, reader-driven, actionable content composed of specific, comprehensive data.
+- The best online content is linear, reader-driven, actionable content composed of specific, comprehensive data.
 Fragments trump sentences.

 - Your headline text gets 40-60 characters of attention.
 It must stand on its own and make sense when the rest of the content is not available.